se-schmitt/EUROml/README.md

-# euro-ai
+# EURO-AI

-AI for prediction of UEFA EURO 2024 games.
+AI for prediction of UEFA EURO 2024.

+## Database

+Based on [this](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017?select=results.csv) kaggle database.

+## Todos

+* [ ] Implement function to download data
+* [ ] Filter data eventually
+* [ ] Create first neuronal net for predictions and test it by authencity
+* [ ] Implement EURO match plan.
+* [ ] Create dashboard for visualization of AI prediction of EURO 2024